A Short Introduction To The Studies

 “41 As he came near and saw the city, he wept over it, 42 saying, “If you, even you, had only recognized on this day the things that make for peace!
 But now they are hidden from your eyes.
 43 Indeed, the days will come upon you, when your enemies will set up ramparts around you and surround you, and hem you in on every side.
 44 They will crush you to the ground, you and your children within you, and they will not leave within you one stone upon another; because you did not recognize (ginosko – understand) the time of your visitation from God.”

 Jesus’ words here have a double meaning.
 First and foremost the Jews did not recognize Jesus, which was the prerequisite for peace and reconciliation with God, and escaping the wrath, but consequently, they were not able to understand Daniel’s words, which would have informed them of the time of Jesus’ visitation.
-(Bear in mind that Jesus came in two stages, first as salvation for the Jews and all mankind, secondly, in AD 67-73, as the wrath on Jerusalem.)
+(Bear in mind that the Lord came in two stages, first as salvation for the Jews and all mankind in Jesus, secondly, in AD 67-73, as God the Father in the wrath on Jerusalem.)

 Again, in Matthew 24 and Mark 13 in the Olivet Discourse, speaking of the coming destruction of Jerusalem, Jesus hints that Daniel’s writings required discernment and understanding, that they needed to be mulled over carefully: